-5.18.1 Evacuation Assembly Point: Evacuation Assembly Point Controllers will direct people evacuating from the QMRI to:
+5.24.1 Evacuation Assembly Point: Evacuation Assembly Point Controllers will direct people evacuating from the QMRI to one of the following locations:

-Other than for staff and people visiting the Edinburgh Imaging Facility (QMRI), the correct

-Evacuation Assembly Point for the OMRI is the paved area to the front of the Chancellor's Building (walking past the front of Anne Rowling Regenerative Neurology Clinic to stand at the left of the main entrance doors as you face the building).
+Other than for staff and people visiting the Edinburgh Imaging Facility (QMRI), the correct Evacuation Assembly Point for the QMRI is the paved area to the front of the Chancellor's Building (walking past the front of Anne Rowling Regenerative Neurology Clinic to stand at the left of the main entrance doors as you face the building).
 Proper use must be made of pedestrian crossings to walk safely between the two buildings.

-For staff and people visiting the Edinburgh Imaging Facility (QMRI), the correct Evacuation Assembly Point is in the QMRI car park, which is located to the west of the building from where non-ambulant visitors may be uplifted in suitable vehicles.
+For staff and people visiting the Edinburgh Imaging Facility (QMRI), the correct Evacuation Assembly Point is in the QMRI car park, which is located to the west of the building, from where non-ambulant patients/visitors may be uplifted in suitable vehicles.

-- 5.18.2 Evacuees should stand well clear of the building and surrounding roads and pavements to allow free egress by other building occupiers and ready access by responding emergency services.
-Maintaining the proper distance from a building that is on fire is advised also to minimise the risk of injuries caused by flying glass if windows burst outwards. - 5.18.3 Evacuation Assembly Point Controllers for the QMRI are listed at Appendix 1 to this Manual (not accessible to those viewing the Manual using Internet connections, since personal information is included in those lists).
+5.24.2 Evacuees should stand well clear of the building and surrounding roads and pavements to allow free egress by other building occupiers and ready access by responding emergency services.
+Maintaining the proper distance from a building that is on fire is advised also to minimise the risk of injuries caused by flying glass if windows burst outwards.

+5.24.3 Evacuation Assembly Point Controllers for the QMRI are listed at Appendix 1 to this Manual (not accessible to those viewing the Manual using Internet connections, since personal information is included in those lists).